smattymatty/portfolio_server/B_markdown_files/introduction.md

 # Who Am I?

-An all-stack web developer with who aims to create beautiful, functional, and accessible user interfaces to go along with web applications that solve real problems.
-I'm often working on projects that involve Django, HTMX, and the three frontend technologies of HTML, CSS, and JavaScript.
+A Full-Stack Developer who specializes in creating beautiful, functional, and accessible user interfaces to pair with web apps that solve real problems.
+I'm often working on projects that involve Django, HTMX, and the three front-end web technologies (CSS, HTML, JavaScript).

 # Back End Development